 Which Central Vacuum Is The Best?

 It is the single most asked question at Vacdepot, and for good reason.
 If you browse the web for central vacuum power units you will find dozens of products that claim to be the best.
-There are many brands and models of central vacuum power unit, and each one may be best for someone - but not every model is best for every user.
+There are many brands and models of central vacuum power unit, and each one may be best for someone but not every model is best for every user.
 If you are installing your own central vacuum or replacing an old unit you have a clear advantage over a builder installed vacuum system - you have the power to choose.
-The information available below will help you find the best vacuum for you, and only you.
+These days there are many great models of central vacuum available to everyone and unlike the past, your geography no longer dictates your selection of central vacuum equipment.
+The variety of brand choice is a wonderful thing only recently made available by the internet though admittedly it does add a bit of confusion in the selection process.
+This article will help you find the best central power unit for your home among the numerous brands and models now available to everyone.

 To answer which model is best, first you need to start with another question which you may have not thought applied to central vacuum systems: Bag or Bagless?
 Often the question of filtration and collection receives little or no consideration in central vacuum equipment selection.
 All too often central vacuum shoppers become entangled in a question of motor power instead of vacuum efficiency and easy of use.
 Some just assume that all central vacuums are made the same way or that they have no choice of how collection and filtration is performed.
 Some may even believe that it does not matter.
 Filtration and collection is the center of all central vacuum design and determines every aspect of usability, performance and even durability.
 Understanding central vacuum filtration and collection is the answer to which central vacuum is best.

-For many of us the question of filtration and collection depends on WHO is maintaining the vacuum, WHAT is being picked up with the vacuum, WHERE the power unit will be located in the home and HOW maintaining the central vacuum will affect the performance of the system and the well being of the person doing the cleaning.
+For many of us the question of filtration and collection depends on who is maintaining the vacuum, what is being picked up with the vacuum, where the power unit will be located in the home and how maintaining the central vacuum will affect the performance of the system and the well being of the person doing the cleaning.
+Knowing the answers to who, what, where and how will provide you a power unit much better suited to your home than the Highest Rated Central Vacuum often touted in the advertising.

 There are no shortcuts to finding the best vacuum power unit for your application.
 This article and the related article: Central Vacuum Review - Collection & Filtration Systems will hopefully give you the information needed to select the correct vacuum for your own application.
 There are plenty of websites and interesting sources online where you can find the traditional hard-sell for a particular brand or model, this article is not one.
 Everyone who shops the internet despises the "top ten list" and websites with biased reviews claiming "5 out of 5 Stars!" for the products they want to sell you.
 Vacdepot authored this article to promote a better understanding of central vacuum systems - not promote a particular vacuum.
 This article purposely does not reference any brands or model numbers.